david-schmidt/KEGS-upstream/README.kegs.txt

 on your computer, just pop an Apple II CD in, and KEGS can mount it, if you have a Unix-based system (Linux, any Unix, and Mac OS X).

-If you're on a Mac, be careful letting KEGS use your HFS partitions-- GSOS has many HFS bugs when it is writing.
-Also avoid having KEGS access an image which have mounted on your Mac at the same time (always unmount it from your Mac before letting KEGS access it)!
+Avoid having KEGS access a writeable image which have mounted on your Mac at the same time (always unmount it from your Mac before letting KEGS access it)!

 If you do not have any disk mounted in s7d1, KEGS will jump into the monitor.
 To boot slot 6 (or slot 5), use the Apple IIgs Control Panel by pressing Ctrl-Command-ESC.

-Support for 5.25" nibblized images is read-only for now (since the format is kinda simplistic, it's tricky for KEGS to write to it since KEGS has more information than fits in that format).
-Just select your image, like "disk.nib" in the kegs_conf file like any .dsk or .po image.
+Support for 5.25" Woz nibblized images is limited to using provided images-- KEGS cannot create new images currently.

 In addition to changing disks, you can also just "eject" and image by moving the cursor to select that slot/drive and then press "E".
 The